Setting Myself Up for Failure

 But above all, my brethren, do not swear, either by heaven or by earth or with any other oath.
 But let your “Yes” be “Yes,” and your “No,” “No,” lest you fall into judgment.
 (James 5:12 NKJV)

 God doesn’t need us to follow through on our promises.
-He will work out His plan—with or without us.
-If you break your promise to help your widowed neighbor mow her lawn, He has someone else to do it.
+He’ll work out His plan—with or without us.
+He’ll accomplish what He wants to accomplish, whether you keep your promises or not.

-But wouldn’t you rather take part in God’s plan?
+But wouldn’t you rather participate in God’s plan?

-When we commit to something, we need to do it; and we need to be serious about it.
-I don’t make a big deal out of the promises I make to God.
-But I need to.
+When we commit to something, we need to do it.
+And we need to be serious about our commitments.
+I don’t make a big deal out of the promises I make to God, but I need to.

 He who is faithful in a very little thing is faithful also in much; and he who is unrighteous in a very little thing is unrighteous also in much.
 (Luke 16:10 NASB)

 Be trustworthy.
+Be reliable and consistent.
 Don’t make promises you can’t keep.
 People may get annoyed because you’re not committing to everything, but it’s better not to set yourself up for failure.

 Comments are closed.